Area spectral rigidity for axially symmetric symplectic billiard tables: Introduction

-\textbf{THEOREM 2.} Let $\mathcal{M}$ be the set of strictly convex domains with sufficiently (finitely) smooth boundary, everywhere positive curvature, central symmetry, sufficiently close to an ellipse and even-rationally integrable.
-Then any $\Omega,\Omega'\in\mathcal{M}$ which are area-isospectral, in the sense of Definition \ref{vieste}, are necessarily equi-affine. \\ \\ The technique is essentially the same as the one of \cite{DS}, with the novelty that --in the case of symplectic billiards-- it can be adapted also to a (dynamically meaningful) subset of centrally symmetric domains.
-In light of the previous theorems, this further direction of investigation naturally arises: does the marked area spectrum uniquely determine --up to affinities-- a domain in a class $\mathcal{M}$?
-Or equivalently, does the Mather's $\beta$-function uniquely determine --up to affinities-- a domain in $\mathcal{M}$? \\ \\ The paper is organized as follows.
-In Section \ref{S2} we define the area spectrum and the two classes of domains for which the area spectral rigidity holds.
-In Section \ref{S3} we first introduce the normalization for each class of domains; clearly, by the affine equivariance of the symplectic billiard map, we reduce any family to a normalized one by using uniquely affinities.
-The normalization for axially symmetric domains is essentially the same as the one proposed in \cite{DS}[Section 3].
-Additionally, we introduce a normalization for area-isospectral, Radon domains which applies also to area-isospectral even-rationally integrable centrally symmetric domains; in fact, the existence of an invariant curve for the corresponding symplectic billiard dynamics of rotation number $1/4$ and consisting of $4$-periodic points implies that the domain is Radon.
-Finally, we define the infinitesimal deformation function for normalized families of axially symmetric and Radon domains.
-Section \ref{S4} is devoted to rephrasing the area isospectrality in terms of a linear system involving the deformation function.
-In Section \ref{S5} we recall some preliminaries in affine differential geometry and we prove a technical lemma --refinement of Proposition 3.3 in \cite{BaBeNa}-- which will be fundamental in the proof of the two theorems.
+\textbf{THEOREM.} Let $\mathcal{M}$ be the set of strictly convex domains with sufficiently (finitely) smooth boundary, everywhere positive curvature, axial symmetry, and sufficiently close to an ellipse.
+Let $(\Omega_{\tau})_{|\tau|\le 1}$ be a $C^1$ parameter family of domains in $\mathcal{M}$.
+If $(\Omega_{\tau})_{|\tau|\le 1}$ is area-isospectral then $(\Omega_{\tau})_{|\tau|\le 1}$ is equi-affine. \\ \\ As explained for the seminal result in \cite{DS}, the proof of this theorem passes through the construction for every $\Omega_{\tau} \in \mathcal{M}$ of marked axially symmetric periodic orbits of rotation number $1/q$ ($q \ge 3$).
+Studying the variation of their areas in terms of $\tau$ results sufficient to obtain information on the family $(\Omega_{\tau})_{|\tau|\le 1}$ itself and then to prove the theorem when $\Omega_0$ is sufficiently close to an ellipse.
+Clearly --in general-- it is not always possible to construct a selected family of periodic orbits providing information on the variation of the spectrum.
+In light of the previous theorem, this further direction of investigation naturally arises.
+Does in general the marked area spectrum uniquely determine --up to affinities-- a domain?
+Or equivalently, does the Mather's $\beta$-function uniquely determine --up to affinities-- a domain? \\ \\ We underline that the recent paper \cite{FSV} by C. Fierobe, A. Sorrentino, and A. Vig presents closely related results, with an approach similar to the original one of De Simoi, Kaloshin and Wei.
+In both papers, spectral rigidity is addressed by showing that isospectrality implies the Fourier coefficients of the deformation function lie in the kernel of a certain operator.
+For domains close to a circle (in the Birkhoff case) and to an ellipse (in the symplectic case), this operator is injective, providing trivial deformations.
+Our approach is instead more direct, since we derive precise inequalities for the Fourier coefficients of the deformation function and conclude that, for domains sufficiently close to an ellipse, these inequalities imply zero Fourier coefficients.
+In particular, from the detailed proof of the theorem, it is clear both the necessity of the geometrical hypotheses on the family of domains and the role of the normalizations, which essentially compensate for the lack of periodic orbits of period smaller than $3$. \\ \\ The paper is organized as follows.
+In Section \ref{S2} we define the area spectrum and area-isospectral and equi-affine families of domains.
+Moreover, we introduce the class of domains for which the area spectral rigidity holds.
+In Section \ref{S3} we first introduce the normalization for such a class of domains, which is essentially the same as the one proposed in \cite{DS}[Section 3]; clearly, by the affine equivariance of the symplectic billiard map, we reduce any family to a normalized one by using uniquely affinities.
+Finally, we define the infinitesimal deformation function for the normalized family of domains and we rephrase the area isospectrality in terms of a linear system involving the deformation function.
+In Section \ref{S5} we recall some preliminaries in affine differential geometry and we prove a technical lemma --refinement of Proposition 3.3 in \cite{BaBeNa}-- which will be fundamental in the proof of the theorem.
 In fact, our proofs are performed by using the affine parametrization.
 In particular, if $\{ s_j\}_{j=0}^q$ are the ordered affine parameters corresponding to a simple periodic trajectory for the symplectic billiard, we use --as in \cite{BaBeNa}-- the Taylor expansions of both $s_j$ and of $\lambda_j := s_j - s_{j-1}$.
-Section \ref{sezione finale} is devoted to the detailed proofs of the main theorems.
-It is in the proof of the theorem for centrally symmetric domains that the hypothesis of even-rational integrability emerges as necessary to conclude.
+Section \ref{sezione finale} is devoted to the detailed proof of the main theorem. \\ \\ The authors would like to express sincere thanks for the anonymous referee whose comments and suggestions helped improve and clarify the manuscript.